 No fuss / fast retrospective approvals

-Home Integrity will carry out a full site investigation for structural adequacy and compliance to planning and building codes.
+Home Integrity will carry out a full site investigation for structural adequacy and compliance with planning and building codes.

 This inspection is carried out by a registered builder, who understands the retrospective approval system, and is experienced in having approvals granted fast.